-Firefox has been playing catch-up ever since Google’s Chrome captured the desktop and mobile markets with its blend of functionality and speed.
-Now, Mozilla is aiming to leapfrog its competitor with Firefox Quantum, an update to the bones of Firefox that focuses on how browsers will work with future devices.
-We went hands-on with Quantum, to see if Google has reason to worry.
+Firefox has been playing catch-up ever since Google Chrome captured the desktop and mobile markets with its blend of functionality and speed.
+Now, Mozilla is aiming to leapfrog its competitor with Firefox Quantum, an update to the bones of Firefox that makes it far faster and more privacy-focused, helping to deliver a leaner, swifter-loading web browsing experience.

 One of the first things you might notice when you fire up Firefox Quantum is the new logo.
 It’s livelier than it used to be, a bit more colorful, and a lot more modern, like the browser itself.

 Sleeker and cleaner, with crisp lines and a minimalist aesthetic, Quantum feels like a modern browser should.